Guide on How Long is a Cat Pregnant – Comprehensive Coverage

 Stage 3: Late Pregnancy 6-9 weeks The kittens are fully formed and begin to gain weight rapidly.
 The mother may begin to look for a quiet and secluded area to give birth during this stage.

-ALSO READ Who is The Weeknd Dating?
+ALSO READ Who Is SZA Dating?

 It’s important to note that while the timeline can vary slightly, it’s crucial to monitor your cat’s health and behavior throughout the entire pregnancy.
 If you notice any concerning signs or symptoms, speak with your veterinarian immediately.